 Here’s the truth about the often-forgotten mineral zinc…

-Zinc is essential to good health and plays a crucial role in hundreds of biochemical processes in the body—over 300 metabolic processes but is only needed in small quantities.
+While it’s essential to good health and plays a crucial role in over 300 metabolic processes, it is only needed in small quantities.

-Zinc is an essential mineral that plays a role in many body functions.
+Zinc is an essential mineral that plays a role in many bodily functions.
 One of the main things it does is help your immune system work properly.
 It’s an essential component of many proteins involved in the immune system, such as certain cytokines (signaling molecules) and white blood cells.
-It also plays an important role in the production of T cells and B cells, which help your body fight infections by recognizing foreign invaders like bacteria or viruses.
+Also, it plays an important role in the production of T cells and B cells, which help your body fight infections by recognizing foreign invaders like bacteria or viruses.

-Zinc helps regulate the production of cytokines, which are small proteins that play a key role in activating your immune system so it can respond appropriately to potential threats to your health.
-It supports normal growth and development during pregnancy and childhood, helps maintain a healthy sense of smell and taste, keeps your eyes working well, and more.
-Zinc also helps form the protein collagen which is important for wound healing.
+It helps regulate the production of cytokines, which are small proteins that play a key role in activating your immune system so it can respond appropriately to potential threats to your health.
+It supports normal growth and development during pregnancy and childhood, helps maintain a healthy sense of smell and taste, and keeps your eyes working well.
+Zinc also helps form the protein, collagen, which is important for wound healing.

 As mentioned, zinc is necessary for hundreds of processes within the body so if you have a zinc deficiency it can lead to health problems such as: (1)

-If you need to increase your zinc intake, there are a couple of ways to do so.
-The first would be through your diet.
-Zinc is found in a variety of foods, including: (2)
+If you need to increase your zinc intake, it is found in a variety of foods: (2)

 If you’re not already eating a wide variety of these foods regularly, then consider adding them to your plate.